ar4ntic/ServerSecurityAudit/README.md

 ## Prerequisites

-Before running Server Security Audit, you need Python 3.8 or newer.
+Before running PublicServer SecurityScan, you need Python 3.8 or newer.

 - Some security checks require external command-line tools such as `nmap`, `curl`, `dig`, `openssl`, etc. Please ensure these are installed and available in your system PATH for full functionality.
   - On macOS, you can install most tools with Homebrew, e.g.: